bpanda-dev/BioHasher/README.md

 The output format is the same tagged-line CSV as the basic collision test, with additional `:10:` (AND/OR headers) and `:11:` (AND/OR values) lines for each parameter pair, followed by `:12:` collision rates.

-> **Full documentation:** See [`ANDORtest.md`](documents/ANDORtest.md) for the complete reference including AND-OR basics, internal pipeline, pseudocode, all configurable parameters, and caveats.
+> **Full documentation:** See [`ANDORtest.md`](documentation/CollisionTest.md) for the complete reference including AND-OR basics, internal pipeline, pseudocode, all configurable parameters, and caveats.

 ---

-#### Test 3 — Approximate Nearest Neighbour Test (`--test=LSHApproxNearestNeighbour`)
+#### Test 3 : Approximate Nearest Neighbour Test (`--test=LSHApproxNearestNeighbour`)

-**What it does:** This test evaluates the hash function as an *LSH index* for nearest-neighbour search — the end-to-end use case most genomic LSH pipelines care about.
+**What it does:** This test evaluates the hash function as an *LSH index* for nearest-neighbour search which is the end-to-end use case most genomic LSH pipelines care about.
 It:

 1. Generates a reference database of random sequences.
 2. Samples query sequences from the reference, then mutates them to target 90–100% similarity.